Abishek2208/M2_EMBSYS/CASESTUDY/SMART WATCH/Readme.md

           Display
           Battery wires, soldering iron, a switch and 10K ohm resistance(for a button), and a batter jack.
           Preparing for Android
-          Other components may be included in smart watch
+          Other components may be included like temperature sensor, motion sensor,etc,..

 ## COMPONENTS
 ## TEMPERATURE SENSOR